yashumayank/FastNeo/README.md

 ` -x|--alignscore35 [INT] `

-Minumum expected alignment score if read length = 35 nucleotides.
+Minumum expected alignment score if mapped read length = 35 nucleotides.
 This filter is used together with `--alignscore150` for the reads with MAPQ score below the value specified in `--mapq` (default: 64)

 ` -y|--alignscore150 [INT] `

-Minumum expected alignment score if read length = 150 nucleotides.
+Minumum expected alignment score if mapped read length = 150 nucleotides.
 This filter is used together with `--alignscore35` for the reads with MAPQ score below the value specified in `--mapq` (default: 277)

 ` -c|--clippedbases [INT] `